yorku-ease/Model-Driven-Epidemiology/docs/SRS.md

 1.4.4 A DSL view is available through any text editor

-1.4.5 A generated model is an XML file which is a view also available through any text editor
+1.4.5 An XML view available through any text editor

 1.4.6 *An expanded graphical view is available using **?*** TBD during a meeting if it is useful